varunkumardev/amitmerchant1990.github.io/about.md

 permalink: /about/
 ---

 Hello there!
 Thank you for stopping by here.
-I'm Amit.
-I'm a Computer engineer by study and a software developer by profession with focus on creating web Apps which makes sense.
+I'm Amit, a software engineer residing in Gujarat, India, with focus on creating apps for web as well as mobile devices.

 I love exploring new technologies and playing around with them.
 I have started my web development journey building web apps using PHP and JavaScript.
 I have used variety of MVC frameworks likes of [CakePHP](http://cakephp.org) to build dynamic web apps.
 In recent times, my interest shift towards JavaScript and more specifically toward server-side JavaScript.
 So, I've started to try my hands-on [Node.js](https://nodejs.org/en).
 Apart from Node.js, I'm also hacking into [Electron](https://electron.atom.io).